+A. Guarding and Isolation.

-(a) Guarding and isolation.-All current-carrying parts accessible to unqualified persons which are connected to circuits of more than 150 volts to ground shall be so isolated or guarded that no person can inadvertently come in contact with them.
+All current-carrying parts accessible to unqualified persons which are connected to circuits of more than 150 volts to ground shall be so isolated or guarded that no person can inadvertently come in contact with them.

+B. Conductors.

-(b) Conductors.-All conductors of more than 150 volts to ground in locations accessible to the public shall be run in conduit, armored cable, metal molding, or flame proof and waterproof nonmetallic ducts the exposed metallic parts of which shall be permanently grounded.
+All conductors of more than 150 volts to ground in locations accessible to the public shall be run in conduit, suitable cable, metal molding, or flameproof and waterproof nonmetallic ducts the exposed metallic parts of which shall be effectively grounded.